Facts about filing bankruptcy

 Why hire Walter Metzen and Associates as your bankruptcy attorneys?

 - You will always have access to your attorney via phone, fax, e-mail or in person and will not have to communicate through a legal assistant.
-My office maintains an “open door policy” which means you do not need an appointment to speak with an attorney.
-Simply walk in during normal business hours.
+My office is conveniently located on Woodward Avenue in Royal Oak and parking is free.
+We have same day appointments available and can schedule evening appointments if needed.
+You do not need an appointment to speak with an attorney on the phone.
+Simply call me during normal business hours.

 - My office will monitor your case every step of the way to make sure that you complete all of the requirements of the bankruptcy court to obtain your discharge.